JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 ![image](/assets/d4006b02bb99c2b162d119afa6ed7937.png)

-NS: you need an input  witch is  the  vector (UV) map  intomation  and the output  goes into the  hight  of the  bump  node
+NS: you need an input  which is  the  vector (UV) map  intomation  and the output  goes into the  hight  of the  bump  node

 DS: color output of image to height of bump

 NS: yes  So we added a  extra layer of normal mapping  on top of  what was there originally

 JR: so this is what, feeding in a blank black texture just now?